home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 ha_iot_class: Local Polling
 ---

-The `geniushub` integration links Home Assistant with your Genius Hub CH/DHW system, including its Zones, Devices, and Issues.
+The `geniushub` integration links Home Assistant with your Genius Hub CH/DHW system, including its zones, devices, and issues.

 It uses the [geniushub](https://pypi.org/project/geniushub-client/) client library, which provides data compatible with the v1 API that _may not_ exactly match that of the official Web App.